Aller au contenu principal

 }

 Then you can run the test according to the standard npm test.
-By default, we have already provided this command in the scaffold, so you can run the test out of the box.
+In the default scaffolding, we have provided this command, so you can run the test out of the box.

 ➜ my_midway_app npm run test